eric-wang135/TrustEMG/doc/Settings of NN models in the ablation study.md

 ## U-Net
 The architecture of the U-Net is the same as the U-Net part in TrustEMG-Net.
 The only difference is that the bottleneck here does not utilize a Transformer encoder.

-## U-Net+Trans
-The parameter setting of the U-Net+Trans is the same as TrustEMG-Net.
-The only difference is that the Transformer encoder here does not utilize a masking approach.